-Text in Ottifox is slightly different than what you’re used to in Sketch.
+Text in Ottifox is slightly different than what you’re used to in traditional design apps.
 That’s because of the nature of fonts in WebVR and in A-Frame (explained below).

 Add text from the Text button at the top of the Toolbar.

 When selected, you can edit the content and properties of the text, in the inspector.

 Change the text contents here.